daniel-molina/visualequation/doc/FORMALISM.md

 *   Blocks are lists which first element is the lop and the rest are lop-pars.
 *   Arguments are not represented.

+Because the interesting part of represented symbols is what is contained inside the 1-elem list, the containing element is called a **pseudosymbol** and it shares the same noun than its symbol in the code.

-Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, they are set to the special symbol *PVOID*, which is represented by a small square when displayed.
+Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, they are set to the special symbol **PVOID**, which is represented by a small square when displayed.

 > **Note**: Because the essential part of the symbols is the element that the
 > list contains, variables which hold the value of these element will be named